 - Protein.
 This can be a sign your kidneys are not working right.
-Kidneys filter waste products out of your blood, and your body needs protein.
+Kidneys filter waste products out of your blood.

 - Glucose.
 A high sugar content is a marker for diabetes.

 - White blood cells.
 These are a sign of infection or inflammation, either in the kidneys or anywhere else along urinary tract.

 - Bilirubin.
 If this waste product, which is normally eliminated by your liver, shows up, it may mean your liver isn’t working properly.

 - Blood in your urine.
 Sometimes this is a sign of infections or certain illnesses.

 If urinalysis is the only test you’re having, you should be able to eat and drink normally before the procedure.
 Beets and food dyes can discolor your urine, so you may want to watch what you eat beforehand.

 You’ll either be asked to produce a urine sample at home and bring it with you, or you’ll produce it at your doctor’s office.
 The office will give you a container for the sample.

 The best results come from using what’s known as the “clean catch” method.
 Here are the steps: